-One of our expert glacier guides will escort you on a magical three-hour glacier hike on a tongue of Vatnajökull, the mightiest glacier in all of Europe (During winter we switch out the glacier hike for a visit to a naturally formed ice cave).
-Your guide will ensure you are safe when you are hiking and climbing and make sure the experience is a really fun and fascinating one.
-The glacier is stunning but there is more to this blue/white ice wonderland than meets the eye!
-Along the way, you will learn some incredible glacier facts and see sights which will be treasured memories forever.
+One of our expert glacier guides will escort you on a magical three-hour glacier hike on the tongue of Vatnajökull, the mightiest glacier in all of Europe (During winter, we switch out the glacier hike for a visit to a naturally formed ice cave).
+Your guide will ensure you are safe when hiking and climbing and ensure the experience is enjoyable and fascinating.
+The glacier is stunning, but there is more to this blue/white ice wonderland than meets the eye!
+You will learn some incredible glacier facts and see sights that will be treasured memories forever.

 From November to April, we replace the glacier hike with an exciting guided journey through Vatnajökull's crystal ice caves.
 Each winter, the inside of the glacier melts to form winding blue-and-white caves.
 Your guide will lead you through these caves to explore the magic of glaciers from the inside!

 Now for the serene beauty and crystal clear sapphire water of Jökulsárlón Glacier Lagoon and the black sands of the mesmerizing Diamond Beach.
 This coal-black volcanic beach is lapped by the Atlantic waves, which bring quite a few blue/white icebergs ashore.
 These luminous ice forms sitting on the dark, dramatic sand give this place a truly mystical feel.
 This site will surely make your spine tingle!
 Jökulsárlón Glacier Lagoon contains some of the most famous vistas in Iceland.
 Action scenes from a couple of James Bond and other movies were filmed at this ice lagoon, so you might recognize some of the stunning scenery.
 Most people are astounded by the incredible shapes, blue tones, and the large size of many of the icebergs.
 The lagoon, beneath the majesty of Vatnajökull's icecap, is vast.
 Your camera really will work overtime here!

-After a day of magic, we will then make our way to our accommodation in Höfn, the feted lobster Capital of Iceland.
+After a day of magic, we will make our way to our accommodation in Höfn, the feted lobster Capital of Iceland.
 In winter, if conditions will be right we slip away from the hotel to chase the Northern Lights.